 - Financial de-regulation.
 The rise of finance is virtually synonymous with the rise of winner takes-all.
 In 2005, five hedge fund managers made $500m.
 The average managerial salary of the top 500 S&P is $30 million.
 FIRE (finance, insurance and real estate) have more lobbying and campaign finance resources, and have actively shaped policies of financial regulation.

-On the one hand, governments actively shape and influence markets through a range of public policies.
-On the other hand, economic interests actively shape how political authority is exercised.
+On the one hand, governments (and political parties) actively shape and influence markets through a range of public policies.
+But on the other hand, private business interest groups actively shape how political authority is exercised.

 The decrease in the top marginal tax rate of very high incomes in the US is a case in point.
-This is an example of what Pepper Culpepper (2016) calls ‘quiet politics’, whereby ‘instrumental power (lobbying)’ and ‘structural power’ (capital-resource dependence) influence decision making.
-This “power” cannot be directly observed in electoral behavior.
+This is what Pepper Culpepper (2016) calls ‘quiet politics’, whereby ‘instrumental power (lobbying)’ and ‘structural power’ (capital-resource dependence) influence decision making.
+This “power” cannot be directly observed in electoral behaviour.

 In the Irish case – think about the role of the IFSC Clearing House Group (now called the Industry Advisory Group) in shaping the Irish governments policy on whether or not to accept a coordinated financial transaction tax in Europe.
 Or think about the influence of the private real estate companies/lobby groups in housing policy.